Table of Contents

 The H1B visa is a non-immigrant work visa that permits U.S. employers to hire qualified foreign workers.

 Both the employer and employee must satisfy precise criteria before an H1B visa petition can be approved.
 It’s a long, complicated petition and a difficult, tricky process.
-The experienced immigration attorneys at Sam Shihab & Associates help employers and employees secure the H1B visas they need.
+The experienced immigration attorneys at Shihab Burke, LLC, Attorneys At Law help employers and employees secure the H1B visas they need.
 A variety of employers and scores of foreign-born workers rely on our H1B visa attorneys for the comprehensive immigration and visa-related legal services they require.

 H-1B Visa, An Overview